 What is the treatment for thrombophilia?

-The first step is for you and your doctor to consider how much risk there is of you getting a blood clot.
+The first step is for you and your doctor to consider how much risk there is of you developing a blood clot.
 This risk depends on a combination of things, such as:

 - What type of thrombophilia you have (some are more high-risk for blood clot than others).